MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 ::: moniker-end

-## I have a question about my bill.
-How can I get help?

 ::: moniker range="o365-21vianet"

 For questions about Office 365 operated by 21Vianet, [Contact support for business products - Admin Help](../contact-support-for-business-products.md).

 ::: moniker-end

+::: moniker range="o365-worldwide"
 ## How do I update my credit card or bank account information?

-::: moniker range="o365-worldwide"

 See [Add, update, or remove a credit card or bank account in Office 365 for business](../subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md).